ili-meco/AzureAI-Search-OpenAI-Lab/Modules/Module7-BuildingSearchGroundedChatApp.md

 ## Next Steps

-In the next module, you'll learn how to implement a comprehensive landing zone for your AI search solution that incorporates all security, networking, and governance best practices.
+In the next module, you'll learn about Microsoft's reference architecture for Azure AI Search solutions that incorporates all security, networking, and governance best practices.

 ## Additional Resources